Tiffanirice23/reading-notes/class01.md

-# Markdown Notes for Class01
+#  Class 1: Growth Mindset & GitHub Pages

 Markdown was created by John Gruber in 2004 as a lightweight language used to add formatting to plaintext text documents.
 You can add syntax to the text to indicate which words and phrases will look different, unlike a WYSIWYG editor.